exograph/exograph/docs/docs/postgres/access-control.md

 }
 ```

 Here, the access control rule on the `Blog` type specifies that the user can access a blog only if the owner is accessing it.
-So, not only the `self` can refer to the object being accessed, but it can also refer to its fields.
+So, not only the `self` can refer to the accessed object, but it can also refer to its fields.

 ### Using higher-order functions

 Consider a document management system where users can create and share documents with others with read or write permission.
-This can be modeled using a `Permission` type that connects documents with users (forming a many-to-many relationship) and the permission kind (read or write).
-The access control for the `Document` type needs to ascertain that there is some permission such that :
+You can model this using a `Permission` type that connects documents with users (forming a many-to-many relationship) and the permission kind (read or write).
+The access control for the `Document` type needs to ascertain that there is some permission such that:

 - its user is the same as the user accessing the document, and
 - the user can read (for queries) or write (for mutations).

-This rule can be expressed using the `some` higher-order function.
+You can express this rule using the `some` higher-order function.
 The `some` function works the same way as JavaScript's [some](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some) function over an array.
 It declares a placeholder name (in the following code `permission`) and an expression, which may use this placeholder and any other values (such as `self` or any context) to create a boolean expression (in the following code `permission.user.id == AuthContext.id && permission.read` or `permission.user.id == AuthContext.id && permission.write`).

 ```exo
 context AuthContext {